TruelyThea/TrollegleDayTwo/documentation.md

 Appends the given items onto the array.

     /.addCommand append /.copy $0 $0 $1...
-    /.forEach enQueue push /.addCommand $[value] /.append
+    /.forEach enQueue push add /.addCommand $[value] /.append

 #### `/.shift ARRAY <command>` ####

 Removes the first element of the array, and then calls the given command after filling `$[value]` with the removed element.
+Pass `/.noop` to just remove the first element.

     /.addCommand __sf__ /.then /.initiateList __removed__ $0 /.noop
     /.addCommand shift /.then /.$0 .__sf__ /.then /.addCommand __s__ /.initiateList $0 $01... /.then /.$0 .__s__ /.__removed__ .forEach $1...